Skip to content

 Often you will need to perform validations that consider multiple fields.
 The :validate directive adds tests that occur after primary parsing of command line options has occurred, but before executing the body of the function.

 It is a vector of tests and messages.
-Each test expression is evaluated in turn; if the result is falsey, then the message is passed to print-summary as an error, and exit is called with the value 1.
+Each test expression is evaluated in turn; if the result is falsey, then the message is passed to print-errors as an error, and exit is called with the value 1.

 A common case is to handle mutually exclusive arguments: